 Meet the real woman behind the public monarch

-Explore Queen Victoria’s private life behind her carefully-managed public image in Victoria: Woman and Crown, a major new exhibition at Kensington Palace.
+This major exhibition at Kensington Palace explored Queen Victoria’s private life behind her carefully-managed public image in Victoria: Woman and Crown.

-The new display, created to mark the 200th anniversary of Victoria's birth, re-examines how she balanced her role as a wife and mother with that of Queen of an expanding empire.
+The display was created to mark the 200th anniversary of Victoria's birth and re-examined how she balanced her role as a wife and mother with that of Queen of an expanding empire.

 Top image: Queen Victoria by Franz Xaver Winterhalter, 1856.
 Royal Collection Trust / © Her Majesty Queen Elizabeth II 2019